amjack0/PyRokiControl/README.md

 ## Features

-- Visualizes a robot arm using a URDF description.
+- Visualizes custom URDF files or use built-in robot descriptions.
+- Inverse Kinematics (IK) to control the robot's end-effector.
 - Moves the end-effector along circular or linear paths using IK.
-- Real-time visualization and timing feedback.
+- Interactive 3D visualization of the robot using Viser.

 ## Requirements